Wage and Income Transcript Checklist: A Practical Guide for Taxpayers

 Step 7: Gather Supporting Documentation for Disputes

 Collect original payer statements, employment records, bank records, cancelled checks, contracts, or correspondence showing the income wasn’t yours or was reported elsewhere.
+Documentation must be contemporaneous—created at the time of the transaction—and directly tied to the disputed income amount and tax period.

 Step 8: Maintain Detailed Communication Records